ken0-1n/GenomonHotspotCall/README.md

 optional arguments:
-  -h, --help             Show this help message and exit --version              Show program's version number and exit -S samtools_params     Samtools params
+  -h, --help             Show this help message and exit --version              Show program's version number and exit -O {vcf,anno}          Support as well VCF or ANNO format in output -S samtools_params     Samtools params
-  -t min_tumor_misrate   The minimum amount of tumor allele frequency (default 0.1) -c max_control_misrate The maximum amount of control allele frequency (default 0.1) -R T/N ratio_control   The maximum value of the ratio between normal and tumor (default 0.1) -m min_lod_score       The minimum lod score (default 8.0) -r rna.bam             The path to the RNA bam file
+  -t min_tumor_misrate   The minimum amount of tumor allele frequency (default 0.1) -c max_control_misrate The maximum amount of control allele frequency (default 0.1) -R T/N ratio_control   The maximum value of the ratio between normal and tumor (default 0.1) -m min_lod_score       The minimum lod score (default 8.0) -r rna.bam             The path to the RNA bam file -1 sample1             Tumor sample name used by vcf -2 sample2             Control sample name used by vcf -3 sample3             RNA sample name used by vcf -f ref_genome          reference_genome used by vcf
 ```

 ## Create the hotspot database